About Us //

 Executive Director Eryn Johnson receives Creative Activist Award from ArtCorps.

-This is Where We Live, Work and Create Public Art Initiative is launched through a block long mural and gallery commissioned by Novartis Pharmaceuticals which will be on view for through 2016.
+This is Where We Live, Work and Create Public Art Initiative is launched through a block long mural and gallery commissioned by Novartis Pharmaceuticals which will be on view through 2016.

-One9TEEN After Dark offers first evening programs for teens in collaboration with Cambridge Boys and Girls Club and Tutoring Plus
+One9TEEN After Dark offers first evening programs for teens in collaboration with Cambridge Boys and Girls Club and Tutoring Plus.

-Our school age and teen programs evolve with the support of funders, and the reach of our community programs and public art initiatives grows:
+In 2014 and 2015, our school age and teen programs evolve with the support of funders, and the reach of our community programs and public art initiatives grows:

-TMP teens complete a 160 foot mural entitled Portraits of the Port, commissioned by MIT and mounted on Main Street across from the Newtowne Court Housing Development.
+Teen Media Program completes 160 foot mural entitled Portraits of the Port, commissioned by MIT and mounted on Main Street across from the Newtowne Court Housing Development.

 Our Family Art Initiative is funded by the Department of Education’s After School and Out of School Time Initiative.